 Laía Argüelles Folch

-Laía Argüelles is an artist, bookbinder and 'namer'.
+Laía Argüelles is a visual artist and writer.
 Devotional swimmer and flea market gleaner, she resides in Zaragoza after having lived in the United Kingdom, Iceland and Germany.Discover more